 Practice and become comfortable with the two techniques above.
 Maybe giving yourself a few weeks just training your brain to go that extra step in initiating conversations.
 Once you’ve done that, you can try to implement the next technique which will help you keep your conversations going and remain interesting.

-Technique 3: Question, Statement, Relate.
+3: Question, Statement, Relate.
 How to never run out of things to say.

-This triad of Question, Statement, Relate is the blueprint of normal conversations which are made up of asking the other person questions about themselves, making statements about what they said and incorporating your own views and life experiences to relate to them.
+This triad of Question, Statement, Relate is the blueprint of normal conversations which is made up of asking the other person questions about themselves, making statements about what they said and incorporating your own views and life experiences in order to to relate to them.
 So whenever you get stuck on what to say in a conversation, remember, you can use any of these three things to keep a conversation going.
 Mix them up.
 Don’t just ask question after question after question, otherwise it’ll feel like an interrogation.
 Rather, try to alternate between question and statement, frequently giving details of your own life that are relevant to the conversation.